phannhat17/CTF_writeup/TUCTF 2022/Unmix The Flag/README.md

 ```

 After decode the cipher in the description, we got the output of the above script.
-The 'mix' function can easily be reverse:
+The `mix` function can easily be reverse:
 ```python
 def re_mix(oneLetter,num):
     if(oneLetter.isupper()):